Public Art Conservation, Mosaic Conservation:

-The City of Forth Worth and Tarrant County, Texas have renewed its contract with the Cleveland area art conservation center McKay Lodge Conservation Laboratory for art conservation services to its Public Art collection and other artworks in the city and county.
+In Augusta 2017, the City of Forth Worth and Tarrant County, Texas renewed its public art conservation contract with the Cleveland area art conservation center McKay Lodge Conservation Laboratory for art conservation services to its Public Art collection and other artworks in the city and county.
 McKay Lodge Conservation has been in contract with the entities for Public Art conservation since 2013.

 The primary contract term started on June 19, 2013 and expired on August 1, 2016.
 The contract agreement allows for an additional three (3) one-year renewals.
 We will be in our second of the three one-year renewals.